 Publication and dissemination plan

-A protocol paper for this study is in draft and will be published in an open-access journal once ethical approval has been granted.
+A protocol paper will be published in an open-access journal once ethical approval has been granted.
 Results from this research will be published in open access peer reviewed journals that target audiences in the fields of haematology, physiotherapy and physical activity research, within one year from completion of the study.

 IPD sharing statement

 The data sharing plans for the current study are unknown and will be made available at a later date.

 To be made available at a later date